upennig/upennig.github.io/_pages/bio.md

 - **07/2016** — Habilitation in Mathematics, University of Münster
 - **08/2009** — Dr. rer. nat. in Mathematics (summa cum laude), University of Göttingen
-  *Thesis: Twisted K-theory with coefficients in a C\*-algebra and obstructions against positive scalar curvature metrics.
-Advisor: Thomas Schick.*
 - **05/2006** — Diploma in Theoretical Physics, University of Göttingen
 - **06/1999** — Abitur, Liebfrauenschule Cloppenburg